pecinaon/doctrine-mapper/README.md

 }
 ```
 The third argument in setValuesToEntity is optional, because when is empty,
-the mapper fil all values from ArrayHash to entity when the property with same name exist in doctrine entity.
+the mapper fill all values from ArrayHash to entity when the property with same name exist in doctrine entity.
 The mapper can map all relations @ManyToMany, @ManyToOne - mapper find repository throw
 Kdyby EntityManager with primary key a set entity to mapped entity.